-GASB issued Statement No. 87, Leases, in June 2017, originally effective for reporting periods beginning after December 15, 2019.
-GASB issued Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance (GASB 95), which postponed the effective date to reporting periods beginning after June 15, 2021.
-The objective of this statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments by creating a single model for leases.
-This statement increases the usefulness of the financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-The College adopted this statement as of July 1, 2020, the earliest period presented in these financial statements.
-The implementation of this statement resulted in the recognition of a lease receivable and a deferred inflow of resources of \$573,988 for lessor contracts and a leased asset and lease liability of \$287,280 for lessee contracts as of July 1, 2020.
-This guidance also requires restatement of the prior year's information, see Note 18 for the impact of the restatement.
+GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), in May 2020, effective for reporting periods beginning after June 15, 2022.
+The objective of this statement is to better meet the information needs of financial statement users by establishing uniform accounting financial reporting requirements for SBITAs; improving the comparability of financial statements among governments that have entered into SBITAs; and enhancing the understandability, reliability, relevance and consistency of information about SBITAs.
+This statement increases the usefulness of the financial statements by requiring recognition of subscription assets and liabilities for SBITAs.
+The College adopted this statement in 2023.
+The implementation of this statement resulted in the recognition of a subscription asset and subscription liability of \$217,880 for lessee contracts as of July 1, 2022.
+This guidance also requires restatement of the prior year's information; the College did not restate the 2022 information as the amounts were deemed immaterial to the overall financial statement balances.